MrRedPandaSr/WoVBot/README.md

-# WoVBot
+# Pandas Before Pixel Bot
-A discord bot made for WoW Classic Guilds.
-Made with <3 by Swooperior!
+A discord bot made for Path of Exile 2 Guilds.

 ## Commands